yui019/hori/README.md

 - adding columns, dropping columns and adding foreign key constraints

 Renaming tables, modifying columns and renaming columns haven't been implemented yet.
+Also, I'm planning to add automatic reordering of tables according to foreign key constraints.